 Despite a pandemic-induced pause, Maypop returned to the CBD in 2021, much to the delight of locals who had missed chef Michael Gulotta’s creative Southeast Asian plates.
 Happily, the restaurant came back better than ever, with a new emphasis on Italian fusion and New Orleans accents thrown in for good measure.
 Come for platters of housemade dumplings, housemade pasta, and house-cured meats; the Vietnamese coffee budino makes for an especially sweet ending.
 Regulars also return for its eye-popping interiors—meats are artfully displayed in glass cases in the dining room, and an arresting map traces the route between New Orleans and various Southeast Asian countries.

-Tony Mandina’s (Gretna)
+Tony Mandina’s Restaurant (Gretna)

 Grace and Tony Mandina opened their fine-dining restaurant in 1982, and although they’re often dining at “their” table (number 41), their daughter Kolette and granddaughter Lindsey took over in 2020.
 Because of its location, across the Mississippi from New Orleans on the West Bank, locals have managed to (almost) keep Tony Mandina’s to themselves.
 But plenty of fans make the short trip across the Crescent City Connection bridge to taste the restaurant’s Southern Italian specialties.
 The menu stays true to its Italian roots with dishes including cream of artichoke soup, veal piccata with linguine in a citrus-forward wine sauce, and savory specialties named for family members, such as eggplant Dominic Jude and shrimp Julia Grace.